Sweets for My Sweet

-"Sweets for My Sweet" is a song written by the songwriting team of Doc Pomus and Mort Shuman, originally recorded by the Drifters.
+"Sweets for My Sweet" is a song written by the songwriting team of Doc Pomus and Mort Shuman, originally recorded by American doo-wop and R&B/soul vocal group the Drifters.
+In 1994, British reggae singer C. J. Lewis had a very successful European hit with his version of the song.

 The Drifters version

-The group's first single featuring Charlie Thomas on lead vocal, "Sweets for My Sweet" reached No. 16 on the Billboard Hot 100 and No. 10 on the R&B chart, in October 1961.
+The group's first single featuring Charlie Thomas on lead vocal, "Sweets for My Sweet" reached No. 16 on the US Billboard Hot 100 and No. 10 on the R&B chart, in October 1961.
 This was one of the few post-1958 Drifters singles that did not feature a string section.
 The song has a strong piano and bongo-led Cuban-style cha-cha rhythm.
 It also featured Jimmy Radcliffe and four female backup vocalists, all of whom would later have hit records: Cissy Houston, Doris Troy, Dionne Warwick, and Dee Dee Warwick.
 The recording also features an up-in-front piano provided by co-writer Mort Shuman.
 Other musicians on the recording included George Barnes and Allan Hanlon on guitar, Abie Baker on bass, Ed Shaughnessy and Gary Chester on drums and Bobby Rosengarden and Ray Kessler on percussion.

 The Searchers version

-In 1963, "Sweets for My Sweet" was released by Merseybeat band the Searchers as their debut single, reaching No. 1 on the UK Single Chart for two weeks that August.
-The Searchers' version was also issued in the US in 1964 but failed to chart.
+In 1963, "Sweets for My Sweet" was released by English Merseybeat band the Searchers as their debut single, reaching No. 1 on the UK Singles Chart for two weeks that August.
+According to Bill Harry, Dusty Springfield considered the Searchers' recording of the song to be "the best record to come out of Liverpool" as of July 1963.
+This version was also issued in the US in 1964 but failed to chart.

 C. J. Lewis version

-British reggae singer C. J. Lewis released his version of "Sweets for My Sweet" as his debut single in 1994.
+British reggae singer C. J. Lewis released his version of "Sweets for My Sweet" as his debut single in April 1994 via Black Market International and MCA Records.
 It reached No. 3 in the United Kingdom, the Netherlands, and New Zealand.
-The song was produced by Phillip Leo, who also produced Lewis' debut album, Dollars.
+The song was produced by Phillip Leo, who also produced Lewis' debut album, Dollars (1994).
 The female vocals are performed by singer Samantha Depasois.
+Jerome Redfarne directed the song's music video.

+Background and release

+An engineer in a London studio had recommended C. J. Lewis to Black Market label director Rene Gelston.
+On a Sunday night Lewis played the tape of his recording of "Sweets for My Sweet" for Gelston over the phone.
+Monday morning, he signed Lewis first thing in morning.
+Gelston told, "I knew this was a hit straightaway."
+The single was released on April 11, 1994.
+It became MCA Records' biggest domestic dance hit for five years.